-1. You're Breathing In Cold Air
+1. You're Breathing in Cold Air

 Cold air coming in through the CPAP machine can be a sign that the humidifier isn't working properly.
 Humidity in the CPAP air is extremely important because it helps prevent dry mouth, difficulty sleeping, and other uncomfortable side effects.